Development Application (DA)

 - any other matter controlled by an environmental planning instrument.

-Find out more about development applications
+my development: Find out more about development applications

 View City of Parramatta's planning instruments, find out what types of developments are permissible on individual properties, view our planning controls and instruments and track your application online via My Development.
 You can also access general information about individual properties in the local government area.